fabric8io/fabric8/fabric/fabric-partition/readme.md

 Out of the box the example-camel-partition & example-camel-template profiles are provided.
 The example-camel-partition is a template profile that contains a templated camel route.
 The route contains a variable consumer endpoint which sends messages to log.
 This allows you to generate profiles with different consumer endpoint and distribute them to containers.

 The example-camel-partition contains the configuration of the task.
-Each container that uses this profile will register a ProfileParitionListener and will wait for partition assignment.
+Each container that uses this profile will register a ProfilePartitionListener and will wait for partition assignment.
 The task configuration looks like this:

     id=example